Recreation & Wellness

-- To help develop and establish an effective fitness program
+- Help develop and establish an effective fitness program

-- To identify potential areas of health or injury risk
+- Identify potential areas of health or injury risk

-- To establish a baseline of your current fitness level
+- Establish a baseline of your current fitness level

-- To identify your strengths and weaknesses in relation to your physical fitness.
+- Identify your strengths and weaknesses in relation to your physical fitness.

 - Cardiorespiratory Endurance